On quadri-bialgebras: Manin triples of dendriform algebras associated to a nondegenerate 2-cocycle and matched pairs of dendriform algebras

-\begin{defn}{\rm Let $(A,\wedge,\vee)$ be a dendriform dialgebra.
-If there is a dendriform dialgebra structure on the direct sum of the underlying vector spaces of $A$ and the dual space $A^*$ such that $A$ and $A^*$ are sub-dialgebras and the natural symmetric bilinear form on $A\oplus A^*$ given by is a $2$-cocycle, then $(A\oplus A^*,A,A^*,\mathfrak{B}_S)$ is called a {\it standard Manin triple of dendriform dialgebras associated to $\mathfrak{B}_S$.}}\end{defn}
+\begin{defn} Let $(A,\wedge,\vee)$ be a dendriform algebra.
+Suppose that there is a dendriform algebra structure on the dual space $A^*$.
+If there is a dendriform algebra structure on the direct sum of the underlying vector spaces of $A$ and $A^*$ such that $A$ and $A^*$ are subalgebras and the natural symmetric bilinear form on $A\oplus A^*$ given by is a $2$-cocycle, then $(A\oplus A^*,A,A^*,\mathfrak{B}_S)$ is called a {\bf standard Manin triple of dendriform algebras associated to $\mathfrak{B}_S$.} \mlabel{de:3.2} \end{defn}

-Obviously, a standard Manin triple of dendriform dialgebras is a Manin triple of dendriform dialgebras.
+Obviously, a standard Manin triple of dendriform algebras is a Manin triple of dendriform algebras.
 Conversely, we have

-\begin{prop} Every Manin triple of dendriform dialgebras is isomorphic to a standard one. \end{prop}
+\begin{prop} Every Manin triple of dendriform algebras associated to a nondegenerate 2-cocycle is isomorphic to a standard one. \mlabel{pp:3.3} \end{prop}

-\begin{proof} Since in this case $A^{-}$ and $(A^+)^*$ are identified by the nondegenerate $2$-cocycle, the dendriform dialgebra structure on $A^{-}$ is transferred to $(A^+)^*$.
-Hence the dendriform dialgebra structure on $A^{+}\oplus A^{-}$ is transferred to $A^{+}\oplus(A^{+})^*$.
-Then the conclusion holds.\end{proof}
+\begin{proof} Since in this case $A^{-}$ and $(A^+)^*$ are identified by the nondegenerate $2$-cocycle, the dendriform algebra structure on $A^{-}$ is transferred to $(A^+)^*$.
+Hence the dendriform algebra structure on $A^{+}\oplus A^{-}$ is transferred to $A^{+}\oplus(A^{+})^*$.
+Then the conclusion follows. \end{proof}